hashicorp/envconsul/README.md

-  -dc="": consul datacenter, uses local if blank -errexit=false: exit if there is an error watching config keys -reload=false: if set, restarts the process when config changes
+  -dc="": consul datacenter, uses local if blank -errexit=false: exit if there is an error watching config keys -reload=false: if set, restarts the process when config changes -sanitize=false: turn invalid characters in the key into underscores -upcase=false: make all environmental variable keys uppercase

 ```